 - European Health Interview Survey (EHIS) (ESMS metadata file —hlth_det_esms)

-- In this article as well as in all Eurostat agricultural statistics, the distinction between fruit and vegetables is based on an agronomical and farm management point of view.
-Thus, the term "fresh vegetables" refers to the horticultural crops: i.e. the species that are annual (or rarely biennial) and subsequently occupy the arable land for usually less than one production season.
+- In this article, as well as in all Eurostat agricultural statistics, the distinction between fruit and vegetables is based on an agronomical and farm management point of view.
+Thus, the term "vegetables" refers to the horticultural crops: i.e. the species that are annual (or rarely biennial) and subsequently occupy the arable land for usually less than one production season.
 Conversely, the term "fruit" stands for the group composed of those crops that are perennial: i.e. the crops that are permanent in the field for more than two years and which are usually bushes or trees.
-This implies that the fresh vegetables group includes: brassica (cauliflowers, broccoli, cabbages), leafy and stalked vegetables (such as lettuce, spinach, chicory, endives, asparagus, artichoke), root and bulb species (carrots, radish, onion, shallots and garlic), fresh pulses (peas, beans) and all the herbaceous crops cultivated for their fruits (such as tomatoes, peppers, eggplants, courgettes, cucumbers and gherkins).
-Following the above mentioned distinction, melons, water melons and strawberries are also included in the main aggregate of fresh vegetables.
-Melons, water melons and strawberries represent 3.5 %, 3.4 % and 4.9 % respectively of the overall fresh vegetables area.
-The fruit group includes: pome fruits (apples and pears), stone fruits (such as peaches, apricots, plums and cherries), nuts fruits (such as almonds, hazelnuts, walnuts, pistachios), table grapes, subtropical and tropical fruits (kiwi, figs, bananas, etc.).
-Berries (such as blueberries, redcurrants, gooseberries, raspberries, etc.) with the exclusion of strawberries, as aforementioned.
+This implies that the fresh vegetables group includes brassica (cauliflowers, broccoli, cabbages), leafy and stalked vegetables (such as lettuce, spinach, chicory, endives, asparagus, artichoke), root and bulb species (carrots, radish, onion, shallots and garlic), fresh pulses (peas, beans) and all the herbaceous crops cultivated for their fruits (such as tomatoes, peppers, aubergines, courgettes, cucumbers and gherkins).
+Following the above-mentioned distinction, melons, watermelons and strawberries are also included in the main aggregate of fresh vegetables.
+The fruit group includes pome fruits (apples and pears), stone fruits (such as peaches, apricots, plums and cherries), nuts fruits (such as almonds, hazelnuts, walnuts, pistachios), subtropical and tropical fruits (kiwi, figs, bananas, etc.), berries (such as blueberries, redcurrants, gooseberries, raspberries, etc.) with the exclusion of strawberries, as aforementioned.
 For the main aim of this article, citrus fruits (such as oranges, lemons, tangerines, grapefruit) and table grapes are also included.

 - See footnote 1